tibabit/vim-templates/README.md

 ### Auto initialization

-By default auto initialization is set to true, so whenever a new file is created, the file is automatically initialized if a template matches.
+By default auto initialization is set to true, so whenever a new file is created, the file is automatically initialized if a template matches (**for file name or file extension, since file name is more specific, it is given priority over file extension**).
 This can be disabled by setting `g:tmpl_auto_initialize` to `0` in your `.vimrc`.

 ## Customization